JohnRTitor/nextjs-chain-elect/src/components/elections/README.md

 - **Real-time Updates**: Shows current election status, vote counts, and candidate enrollments
 - **Responsive Design**: Works on all device sizes
 - **Blockchain Integration**: All actions are recorded on the blockchain with proper transaction handling
+- **Election Status Management**: Supports NEW, ACTIVE, COMPLETED, and ARCHIVED election states
+- **Candidate Enrollment Control**: Candidates can only enroll/withdraw during NEW status
+- **Voting Control**: Voting only allowed during ACTIVE status

 ## Usage